 Visit Torre del Conde in San Sebastian

 Torre del Conde was a defending tower.
 What’s impressive about it is that it’s mostly still original and it was built in 1477.
 To this day, the tower is considered to be one of the Canary Islands’ most important examples of military architecture.
-It is said that you can get inside the tower but the opening hours are very tricky (and almost non-existing) so if you get to go inside – be considered to be a lucky one.
+It is said that you can get inside the tower but the opening hours are very tricky (and almost non-existent) so if you get to go inside – be considered to be a lucky one.

 It’s quite small and cute and not that impressive.
 But at the same time, it’s an important cultural mark and heritage that is worth seeing.
 It lays open in a park.
 When it was built, it was a lot closer to the sea, but over the centuries, the land has grown (with the help of people of course) and today it looks really cute, lying there in the middle of the park – looking for attention.